-THE DETAILS: Some Moon hoax theorists point out that certain pairs of Apollo photographs show the landing sites with and without the Lunar Module.
-They claim it’s the same location because the hills in the background are identical in both pictures.
+THE DETAILS: Some Moon hoax theorists point out that there are pairs of Apollo photographs showing the landing site with and without the Lunar Module.
+They claim it’s the same location because the hills in the background are absolutely identical in both pictures.

 According to Fox TV’s Did We Land on the Moon?, this is “seemingly impossible, since the LM never moved and its base remained even after the mission.”
 And obviously there was nobody available to take photographs at the landing site before the LM landed, so there was no way to have a photo of the landing site without the LM.
 The show illustrates this argument with the pictures shown below, which are also mentioned by Aulis.com and by French conspiracy theorist Philippe Lheureux.

 Hoax proponents often claim that this is evidence of fakery: they argue that the backgrounds were clumsily recycled to simulate different locations.

-One might wonder why the alleged perpetrators of one of history’s greatest conspiracies would be so dumb as to reuse a movie backdrop and hope to get away with it, but never mind: a little research reveals the technical fallacy in the hoax theorists’ argument.
+One might wonder why the alleged perpetrators of one of history’s greatest and most important conspiracies would be so dumb as to reuse a movie backdrop and hope to get away with it, but never mind: a little research reveals the technical fallacy in the hoax theorists’ argument.

+Figure 5.12-5.
 Detail of the Apollo 15 Traverse Map.
 Station 8 is not visible because it lies too close to the LM (indicated by X).
 The background of the photos in dispute is in the lower portion of this map.

 In other words, the lunar module is not in the second picture simply because the photograph was taken about a mile away from the spacecraft, not at the landing site.